Skip to Content

 • 1 tbsp organic rice vinegar

-• 2 tbsp mirin (rice cooking wine)
+• 2 tbsp mirin (rice cooking wine - see note)

 • 1/2 tsp organic ground ginger